 Q: Does it matter if you were wearing a helmet?

 A: Yes.
 Insurance adjusters could argue and/or a jury could determine you were comparatively negligent for not wearing a helmet.
 The insurance company will undoubtedly suggest your injuries were made worse because you didn’t follow the law and wear a helmet.

-Our motorcycle accident lawyers in Dallas, Plano and Fort Worth, have the experience to handle your case right.
-Initial consultations are always free, and there is never a fee unless we obtain a recovery for you.
-And we also offer a discounted 28% contingency fee of cases that don’t require litigation when you mention this ad upon hiring us.
-Contact us now to find out how we can help you!
+We have offices in Dallas, Plano, and Fort Worth, and have the experience to handle your motorcycle accident case right.
+Initial consultations are always free.
+There is never a fee unless we obtain a recovery for you, and we also offer a discounted 28% contingency fee on cases that don’t require litigation when you mention this ad upon hiring us.
+Contact us now to find out how our attorneys can help you!